plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 * Comment out the 3 lines setting up moves (`mvNNI`, `mvNarrow`, `mvFNPR`) that change tree topology;

-* Comment out the 3 existing lines setting up the prior and slide move for `birth_rate` and replace with a single line making the `birth_rate` a constant node:
+* Comment out the 4 existing lines setting up the prior and slide move for `birth_rate` and replace with a single line making the `birth_rate` a constant node:

         #birth_rate ~ dnExponential(0.01)
         #birth_rate.setValue(1.0)
+        #diversification := birth_rate - death_rate
         #moves[nmoves++] = mvSlide(birth_rate, delta=1.0, tune=true, tuneTarget=0.4, weight=1.0)
         birth_rate <- 2.6

 * Change the setup for the `mnScreen` monitor to have `printgen=10000` rather than `printgen=100`; and

+* Add the following line below the `mymodel = model(exchangeabilities)` line

+        mymodel.ignoreAllData()

-* Change the MCMC burnin and run commands to include `underPrior=TRUE`, and change the number of generations in the run command to 1 million (don't worry, it goes fast if you don't ever calculate a likelihood!):
+* Change the number of generations in the `run` command to 1 million (don't worry, it goes fast if you don't ever calculate a likelihood!):

-        mymcmc.burnin(generations=1000, tuningInterval=100, underPrior=TRUE)
+        mymcmc.burnin(generations=1000, tuningInterval=100)
-        mymcmc.run(generations=1000000, underPrior=TRUE)
+        mymcmc.run(generations=1000000)

 Now run the file as usual:

-    rb divprior.Rev
+    rb132 divprior.Rev

 {% comment %}
 This run took about 2 minutes on the cluster.